Dubai's high-end property sales undented by drop in listings, consultancy says

 Home to the world's tallest tower, the United Arab Emirates' Dubai is the Middle East's biggest tourism and trade hub, attracting a record 17.15 million international overnight visitors last year.

+The city-state was quick to reopen after the pandemic.
+That, together with massive infrastructure spending, generous income tax policies and relaxed social and visa rules, lured thousands of foreigners, including Russians amid war in Ukraine.

-It is seeking to grow its economy through tourism, building a local financial centre and by attracting foreign capital, including into property, with property purchase and rental prices showing no signs of fizzling out.
+Under a 10-year plan known as D33, Dubai is seeking to grow its economy by investing in tourism, turning its local financial center into one of the top four globally and by attracting foreign capital, including into real estate, with property purchase and rental prices showing no signs of fizzling out.

+It is also becoming a preferred wealth hub for many entrepreneurs and rich families in Asia, launching a "family wealth center" last year to help wealthy individuals and businesses deal with cultural issues and governance.

 It was followed by Emirates Hills with 10% and the District One area with 7.8% of such deals.